Reflected Light and Algorithms, oh my!

 Middle Gray.
 The Key to Your Camera's Meter.

 Since different materials reflect differing amounts of light the camera's meter has to be calibrated to some standard.
 Camera manufactures use middle gray as that standard.
 Specifically, they use a reflectance off of any color in the range of 10% to 18% reflectance.
+If the scene you are making an image of has a wide range of reflectance it will generally average out to the same reflectance of middle gray.

 If you are metering off a subject that has significantly more or less reflectance than middle gray your camera meter will indicate an exposure that is in reality either over or under exposed.
 Metering a polar bear on a background of fresh snow will cause an underexposure and metering a black dog against a background of coal will cause an over exposed image.
 In both cases the cameras meter is indicating a proper exposure for middle gray which is not appropriate for either situation.